The Dolphins NRL Bid has a diversified business that matches any – and exceeds most – clubs in the NRL.

 These elements already combine to offer a better comparative set up than many NRL clubs.

-In addition, the Dolphins NRL Bid has already engaged the services of former Broncos’ Chief Commercial Officer, Terry Reader, to build strategy and a business plan around the bid.
-Over a 15-year stint with the Broncos, Reader led the clubs’ brand and commercial operations to help build the Broncos into one of the most supported teams in Australian club sport and the financial benchmark of the NRL.
+In addition, the Dolphins NRL Bid has engaged the services of former Broncos’ Chief Commercial Officer, Terry Reader, to head up the NRL process and build strategy and a business plan around the bid.
+Over a 15-year stint with the Broncos, Reader led the clubs’ brand, marketing and commercial operations to help build the Broncos into one of the most supported teams in Australian club sport and the financial benchmark of the NRL.

 SOUTH-EAST QLD GROWTH AND THE NRL